Sai-Deepan/DiagnoGraph/README.md

 -  **Streamlit Dashboard** for interactive visualization
 -  **Patient-specific analysis** – Enter a patient ID to view their data only
 -  **Standardized data plots** for accurate comparisons
--  **Graphs of 2-week health records** using Matplotlib
 -  **Summary Report** including:
   -  BMI (shown at the beginning and in the summary)
-    - Values of multiple medical tests
+  -  Values of multiple medical tests                                         #Under Progress
   -  Final health status (Healthy / At Risk)
-  -  Predicted disease (if detected)
+  -  Predicted disease (if detected)                                          #Under Progress
--  **MySQL integration** for storing and retrieving patient records

 ---